WPRDC/bec-vaccination-map/README.md

 This map **estimates** the vaccination rates by dividing the vaccination counts from [PA's vaccination data](https://data.pa.gov/Covid-19/COVID-19-Vaccinations-by-Zip-Code-by-Race-Current-/g743-p9su) by an esitmate of the population eligible for vaccination generated from [American Community Survey](https://www.census.gov/programs-surveys/acs) data.

 ## ⚠️ Caution
-* The ACS population numbers are estimates, and may undercount the Black/African American or other populations.
+* The ACS population numbers are estimates, and methods may undercount the Black/African American community and other populations.
 * There may be differences between how people report race or ethnicity between the ACS and in the vaccination data.
 About 9% of the total records in the Allegheny County vaccine data report multiple races, compared to less than 3% of the total population reporting two or more races in the 2019 ACS estimates.
 * About 10% of Allegheny County's vaccination records are reported as race unknown.
 This missing data may underestimate the % of people vaccinated by racial group.
 * Processes linking the vaccination records of people across doses may not correctly match people across doses.
 The PA Department of Health has developed more-effective matching techniques to connect first and second doses, and released data on 7/9/2021 produced by these improved processes.
 Data obtained prior to this date do not capture these quality improvements.